ThewBear/awesome-thew/directory.md

 - [40+ High Quality Free Resources for Web Development](https://dev.to/jfelx/40-high-quality-free-resources-for-web-development-10o3) jfelx's post on dev.to

+- [No Design Development](https://nodesign.dev/) A collection of tools for developers who have little to no artistic talent.

 ## SaaS

 - [G2](https://www.g2.com/) Get the right software & services for your business